Slow Down: Keeping Children Safe in School Zones

 A big reason school traffic zones are so unsafe is because people are increasingly afraid to let their kids walk or bike to school.
 They’re so frightened of the stranger-danger factor that they inadvertently cause a hazard themselves, by jamming the pick-up lane full of vehicles at a time when kids are running loose.

 Today, some three-quarters of school-aged kids in America get to and from school by car, Streetsblog reports.
 Many in the field suggest that kids would be safer if there were fewer cars piling onto school grounds.
-The National Safe Routes to School organization for example, works with schools to encourage more walking and biking.
+The National Center for Safe Routes to School, for example, works with schools to encourage more walking and biking.

 “People are more likely to allow their children to walk or bike if they think that is something the school encourages,” says the organization’s director Nancy Pullen-Seufert.
 “So the school can give recognition awards, they can do a frequent-walker punch card system and give tokens for walking a certain number of times.
 Or if walkers and bicyclists are dismissed first, that can become another incentive for students and families to choose that option.”